wp-plugins/wp-site-mapping/readme.txt

 == Changelog ==

+= 0.2 =

+* Image placeholder for shortcode in visual editor
+* Placeholder can be double clicked to edit an existing shortcode
+* Requires WP 3.9 because of TinyMCE 4
+* Fixed missing posts
+* Fixed wrong handling of excludes
+* Filters also affect groups
+* Implemented grouping by date

 = 0.1.2 =

 * Links are now fine: http://domainname.com/postname/ instead of domainname.com"http://domainname.com/postname/
 * There was a problem with the checkbox defining whether it should show only posts matching the criteria or all except those.

 = 0.1.1 =